 The memory used most commonly in SSDs is non-volatile NAND flash memory and is produced in varying grades of quality.
 NAND is designed based on using either single-level cell (SLC) or multi-level cell (MLC) technology.
 SLC maintains one-bit-per-cell (1bpc), has longer endurance, but is significantly more costly to produce with higher capacities.
 Also, SLC holds a disadvantage of having high cost mixed with less overall capacity.

-MLC NAND has lower endurance, as multiple data bits are shared in each cell, but MLC holds larger capacities and can be produced at a much lower cost.
-MLC is offered in three-bit-per-cell (3bpc) and two-bit-per-cell (2bpc) varieties, with 3bpc varieties having the highest capacity available but with a trade-off of slower performance.
+MLC NAND has lower endurance, as multiple data bits are shared in each cell, but MLC holds larger capacities and can be produced at much lower costs.
+MLC is offered in three-bit-per-cell (3bpc) and two-bit-per-cell (2bpc) varieties, with 3bpc varieties having the highest capacity available at the exchange of slower performance.

-After the NAND, a critical component of an SSD is its controller.
-The controller is the command centre for the NAND memory, designating where each memory cell will read or write data, and communicating with the interface that connects to the computer.
+After the NAND, a critical component of an SSD will be its controller.
+The controller is the command center for the NAND memory, designating where each memory cell will read or write data, and communicating with the interface that connects to the computer.
 Because NAND itself is imperfect as a media, how the controller responds and works to correct errors is a critical part of the design.
 Additionally, NAND has a finite number of writes per cell that can be made before the cell wears out.
-A well-designed controller will incorporate one of several styles of wear-levelling, a technique that uses algorithms to manage the cell’s usage and spread the data throughout the NAND to maximise the SSD’s lifespan.
+A well-designed controller will incorporate one of several styles of wear-leveling, a technique that uses algorithms to manage the cell’s usage and spread the data throughout the NAND to maximize the SSD’s lifespan.